RAM-TUD/SciFiUI/README.md

 # Description of the assignment

+A UI for a evil Terminatiing robot, who's goal is to terminate all targets.
+Made using processing.

 # Instructions

+While you are in the main screen, click on a silohouette to zoom in to the target.
+While you are zoomed in a target, there will be three squares around the target's body.
+Click on each square to analyse them to update the threat level.
+Once you have analysed all points, press t to terminate them.
+After that the target will dissapear from the main screen.
+If you are zoomed in the man, one analysis point is a witness.
+You must click on the weapon and the cursor will change.
+Click on the witness to eliminate him, otherwise he will call the police, and it's game over.
+If you are zoomed in the soldier, pressing t will get you shot down.
+Clicking the weapon will do the same.
+You need to activate the shield by clicking the white bar and moving the mouse up until the top.
+The shield will activate and then you can use the weapon to shoot the soldier.
+You only have a limited time before the fuel goes down and the shiled gets deactivated.

 # How it works

+The cursor is controlled by the mouse.
+The targets being on the main screen is controlled by boolean variables, once killed it will set change them, hence dissapeared.
+The UI designs are all made using Processing shapes and rotations.

 # What I am most proud of in the assignment
+I'm most proud of how I made this both a UI and a little game.
+I incorparated both some designs as well as scenarios in which must be played out to have effect and move on.
+I'm proud of how I managed to get all the events played out, even scenarios where you have not correctly dealt with the Target, in which you will get a game over, but also making each target a bit more challenging, thus adding more functionality.

 # Markdown Tutorial